 From the tearoom go back towards the garden entrance and turn right onto a tarmac drive going past a lodge to Borde Hill Lane.
 Turn left onto this fairly busy road, taking great care as there is no pavement.
 In 200m you will be turning right into Copyhold Lane (signposted to Ardingly), so cross over when it is safe to do so.
 You have quite a bit more road walking to contend with, again with no pavement to protect you from traffic on this minor road.

-In 300m you cross the London–Brighton railway line, with the Ardingly branch12 alongside it.
+In 300m you cross the London–Brighton railway line, with the Ardingly branch14 alongside it.
 Continue on the lane as it winds its way between fields and woods, passing the occasional cottage.
-The turning off this road is a signposted footpath on the right 600m past the railway bridge, where the road is curving gently to the right by the remains of an old bridge for the abandoned Ouse Valley Railway13; there is a small parking area up ahead on the left.
+The turning off this road is a signposted footpath on the right 600m past the railway bridge, where the road is curving gently to the right by the remains of an old bridge for the abandoned Ouse Valley Railway15.

 Turn right at a three-way footpath signpost (leaving the SOVW) and follow a clear path through the golf course for 500m, heading SSW.
 After passing netting on your left protecting you from big hitters on a distant driving range you come to the end of the golf course.
 There is an opening into a large meadow ahead, and a footpath signpost pointing down a tree-lined path on its left.

-The main route now follows some well-marked paths which are clearly used by locals, but if a “Private” notice has appeared you should take the alternative route along public footpaths described in §10b.
+The main route now follows some well-defined grassy paths which are clearly used by locals, but if a “Private” notice has appeared you should take the alternative route along public footpaths described in §13b.

 At the end go back under the railway and cross the road at the pedestrian lights opposite the station forecourt.
 If you want some refreshment while waiting for a train there is a coffee shop in the station booking hall and kiosks on the platforms, or you could visit the café in the Waitrose store just beyond the forecourt.

 - Bedelands Farm was bought by Mid Sussex District Council and subsequently designated as a Local Nature Reserve in 1991.
-Its 80 acres are a patchwork of ancient woodland, wildflower meadows, hedgerows and ponds.
+Its 80 acres are a patchwork of wildflower meadows and ancient woodland, with several ponds where clay was dug out to make bricks or to spread on fields as a fertiliser (marl).

 - Holy Trinity, Cuckfield dates from the mid-13thC, although there was an earlier Norman chapel on the site.
 It was gradually enlarged in the following centuries as the town prospered.
 Its most striking feature is the vaulted ceiling, decorated by Kempe as part of a comprehensive restoration in the mid-19thC.
 The church steeple suffered several fires in the 20thC and had to be completely rebuilt after the last one in 1980.